Strong-AI-Lab/Logical-Reasoning-Reading-Comprehension-ReClor/README.md

 **[ReClor Leaderboard](https://eval.ai/web/challenges/challenge-page/503/leaderboard/1347)**

 We also finetune a RoBERTa-large-mnli by ourselves.
 The finetuning code and hyperparameters are referred from the Huggingface (https://github.com/huggingface/transformers/tree/master/examples/pytorch/text-classification).
+You need to clone the transformers code (https://github.com/huggingface/transformers) firstly.

 The files under the MNLI can be downloaded from [here](https://drive.google.com/drive/folders/159eVK6IsKRvzJPwdawJphnfMBr9MtDtO?usp=sharing), which are organized from the original MNLI website.